benbucksch/autoconfig-spec/draft-autoconfig-1.md

 Part of the security properties of this protocol assume that the timeframe of possible attack is limited to the moment when the user manually sets up a new mail client.
 This moment is triggered by the end user, and a rare action - e.g. maybe once per year or even less, for typical setups -, so an attacker has limited chances to run an attack.
 While not a complete protection on its own, this reduces the risk significantly.

-However, if the mail client does regular config updates using this protocol, this security property is no longer given.
-For regular updates, the mail client MUST use only mechanisms that are secure and cannot be tampered with by an active attacker.
-Furthermore, the user MUST still approve config changes.
+However, if the mail client does regular configuration updates using this protocol, this security property is no longer given.
+For regular configuration updates, the mail client MUST use only mechanisms that are secure and cannot be tampered with by an active attacker.
+Furthermore, the user SHOULD still approve config changes.

 But even with all these protections implemented, the mail client vendor should make a security assessment for the risks of making such regular updates.
 The mail client vendor should consider that servers can be hacked, and most users simply approve changes proposed by the app, so these give only a limited protection.

 ## Server security

 Given that mail clients will trust the configuration, the server delivering it needs to be secure.
 Even though we call it "database", static configuration files that are generated before deployment in combination with a static web server offer better security and significantly better performance than dynamic queries from a database and responses generated on-the-fly on request.
-If a custom server is used, it MUST be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.
+If a custom server is used, it SHOULD be updated regularly and hosted on a dedicated secure server with all unnecessary services and server features turned off.

 Additions and modifications to the configurations are applicable to all respective users and must be made with care.
 The authenticity of the configuration MUST be verified from authorative sources.
 Server hostnames MUST be compared with the email domain names they are serving, and if they differ, the ownership of the server hostnames MUST be validated.

-For these reasons, mail clients SHOULD use the public mail config database mentioned above.
+For these reasons, mail clients may use the public mail config database mentioned above.

 The risk is mitigated to some degree by section "User approval".

 # IANA Considerations